 The grad PLUS loan is available only to students that are enrolled in a graduate and/or professional-level degree program.
 Students must borrow the maximum annual amount of the federal Direct loan before they can borrow under the graduate PLUS program.

 The loan limit for each academic year is the cost of attendance minus other financial assistance.
-The grad PLUS loan is credit based; therefore, a credit check will be completed by the US Department of Education before the loan is approved.
+The grad PLUS loan is credit-based: therefore, a credit check will be completed by the US Department of Education before the loan is approved.
 Repayment begins 60 days after the loan has been fully disbursed.
 Graduate and/or professional degree student borrowers can be eligible for in-school deferment (only interest is charged) while enrolled in at least part-time studies.
 The In-school Deferment form must be completed by the institution.
-To complete the PLUS loan request and the Master Promissory Note, please visit the Student Loans Web site.
+To complete the PLUS loan request and the Master Promissory Note, please visit the Federal Student Loans website.

 Entrance Counselling for Direct and Grad PLUS Loan Borrowers

 The U.S. Department of Education requires that all first-time Direct loan and Grad PLUS loan borrowers complete entrance counselling prior to receiving their loan funds.
 This online session will explain the rights and obligations of the borrower as well as provide information on how to manage your student loans.
 Loan funds cannot be disbursed until the counseling session has been completed.
 The institution will be notified when the session is complete.
 You can complete entrance counselling online at the Federal Student Loans website.

 All graduating students are required to complete exit counselling during their final term of studies and prior to graduation.
 Exit counselling must also be completed if you are dropping to part-time enrolment status or withdrawing from school.
 You can complete the process online at the Federal Student Loans website.